 Tire Saint-Catherine à L’Erable

-A French-Canadian tradition that began when Saint Marguerite Bourgeoys made these sweet candies each year on Saint Catherine’s Day (November 25th) to attract young students to school.
-Later on, marriage-age girls would make taffy for eligible boys on that day.
-This taffy is made from molasses, maple syrup and sugar and can be a great deal of fun if children are involved.
+A French-Canadian tradition that began when Saint Marguerite Bourgeoys made these sweet candies each year on Saint Catherine’s Day (November 25th) to lure students to school.
+Later on, marriage-age women would make taffy for eligible boys on that day.
+This taffy is made from molasses, maple syrup and sugar and can be a great deal of fun to involve your children.

 - 1 cup (235 ml) of molasses